-Whether you’re traveling across the country or driving to the grocery store, you can turn your road trip into an opportunity for STEM!
+Whether you’re traveling across the country or driving to the grocery store, you can turn your road trip into a chance for family STEM fun!

 Try some of these activities: